Denis2054/AI_Educational/README.md

 You can also download the Jupyter Notebook and open it from Colaboratory:
 [Link to Colaboratory](https://colab.research.google.com/)

+### Before running a Jupyter Notebook when using it online with Google Drive, save it directly in your drive using the Colaboratory Menu.

 ## Accessing external data

 You can choose to download the data and adapt the code to your directory paths.